Deepti1206/deepti1206.github.io/docs/index.md

 **RESEARCH QUESTION 2**
 ### Can Cities Impact Healthy Behaviors?
-As previously stated, we will primarily consider obesity as a result rather than a behavior.
-As a result, we've identified four healthy behaviors that a city can influence:
+As previously stated, I will primarily consider obesity as a result rather than a behavior.
+As a result, I've identified four healthy behaviors that a city can influence:
 *"There is no leisure-time physical activity among persons over the age of 18" (LPA)
 * "Sleeping fewer than 7 hours in adults over the age of 18" (SLEEP)
 * "Binge drinking in adults over the age of 18" (BINGE)